ryanmohamed/restaurant-roulette/README.md

 Yelp requires our application API Key, so we'll use the web app's server as a proxy when retrieving data.
 This also aids in keeping our dynamic routes rendered on the server side.

+## To Do

+- [ ] Store client inital location information as cookies.
+- [ ] Add ability to change location.
+- [ ] Update cookies with client edited location information.
+- [ ] Add middleware that redirects back to homepage when client lacks location cookie information.
+- [ ] Add `getStaticProps` and `getStaticPaths` to root `/` route.
+Retrieve default data from either `yelp` or server side cache.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: